protontypes/open-sustainable-technology/README.md

 - [esmtools](https://github.com/bradyrx/esmtools) - A toolbox for Earth System Model analysis.
 - [Mission Support System](https://mss.readthedocs.io/en/stable/about.html) - The purpose is to have a tool that simplifies the process for planning a scientific flight in which parameters of the atmosphere are measured.
 - [ClimateBase.jl](https://github.com/JuliaClimate/ClimateBase.jl) - A Julia package offering basic functionality for analyzing data that are typically in the form used by climate sciences.
+- [MDTF-diagnostics](https://github.com/NOAA-GFDL/MDTF-diagnostics) - Analysis framework and collection of process-oriented diagnostics for weather and climate simulations.

 ## Datasets of Ecosystems
 - [GHCN](https://www.ncdc.noaa.gov/data-access/land-based-station-data/land-based-datasets/global-historical-climatology-network-ghcn) - An observations database from meteorologic stations around the globe.
 Daily and monthly resolution data are available with the longest records up to 175 years.